jplesperance/tcn/README.md

 ## Motivation

-I decided to start this project as a way to gain a better understanding for blockchain technology and implementation.
-TCN is loosely based on the BitCoin Specification.
+I decided to start this project as a way to gain a better understanding for blockchain technology.
+It is a living research project that has loosely implements the bitcoin specification.
+Anyone interested in building anything stable upon TCN is encouraged to fork it first, since given the reseach project status, backwards breaking changes are likely.

 ## Getting Started